Oxyhydrogen

-"Brown's gas" and HHO are terms for oxyhydrogen mainly encountered in fringe science.
+"Brown's gas" and HHO are terms for oxyhydrogen originating in pseudoscience, although x H2 + y O2 is preferred due to HHO meaning H2O.

 Properties

 Oxyhydrogen will combust when brought to its autoignition temperature.
-For the stoichiometric mixture, 2:1 hydrogen:oxygen, at normal atmospheric pressure, autoignition occurs at about 570 °C (1065 °F).
+For the stoichiometric mixture in air, at normal atmospheric pressure, autoignition occurs at about 570 °C (1065 °F).
 The minimum energy required to ignite such a mixture, at lower temperatures, with a spark is about 20 microjoules.
 At standard temperature and pressure, oxyhydrogen can burn when it is between about 4% and 95% hydrogen by volume.